-Description Lists the important environment variables that affect oninit , ISM, and ON-Bar.
-Lists the full path names of the various logs that contain information about ISM and ON-Bar operations Lists the text from these logs.
-Lists all the save sets currently in the ISM catalogs.
+Report Section Description Environment variables Lists the important environment variables that affect oninit , ISM, and ON-Bar.
+Log file list Lists the full path names of the various logs that contain information about ISM and ON-Bar operations.
+Database server log ON-Bar activity log ON-Bar debug log ISM daemon log ISM message log ISM savegrp log ISM XBSA log Lists the text from these logs.
+ISM save set report Lists all the save sets currently in the ISM catalogs.
 Use the -c option to print this report.
-Verifies that the dbspaces and logical logs that are in the ON-Bar bootstrap file are also in the ISM catalog.
-Use the -c option to print this report.
-Re-creates the ON-Bar bootstrap file that is generated from the ON-Bar catalogs.
-Use the -c option to print this report.
-Displays the output of onstat -a that shows the state of the database server.
-Use the -x option to print this report.
-For more information, see the onstat section of the utilities chapter in the Administrator's Guide .
+Bootstrap verification report rt Verifies that the dbspaces and logical logs that are in the ON-Bar bootstrap file are also in the ISM catalog.
+Use the $-c$ option to print this report. sysutils generated bootstrap Re-creates the ON-Bar bootstrap file that is generated from the ON-Bar catalogs.
+Use the -c option to print this report. onstat -a output Displays the output of onstat -a that shows the state of the database server.

-Report Section Description network status report Displays the output of the netstat utility that reports on network load and resources.
 Use the $-x$ option to print this report.
+For more information, see the onstat section of the utilities chapter in the IBM Informix: Administrator's Guide . network status report Displays the output of the netstat utility that reports on net and resources.
+Use the $-x$ option to print this report.
 ISM resource report Lists the ISM resource file that contains definitions for storage devices and volumes, and the retention policies for stored objects.
-Use the -x option to print this report. directory of executables Lists the contents of the Informix executables directory.
-Use this output to verify the software version.
-Use the -x option to print this report.
-(2 of 2)
+Use the $-x$ option to print this report.